 File the appropriate documentation.
 You need to fill out and file a variety of documents before you can start a church.
 Depending on your state, you’ll likely need to file a Certificate of Formation, apply for federal tax-exempt status as a nonprofit, and file for an employer identification number.
-Filling out these documents is fairly straightforward, though you’ll want to consult an accountant and lawyer (ideally one well versed in religious organizations) to be absolutely sure you’re taking the correct steps.
+Filling out these documents is fairly straightforward, though you’ll want to consult an accountant and lawyer (ideally one well versed in religious organizations, so that you would get the best possible help whenever you seek legal advice) to be absolutely sure you’re taking the correct steps.

 Form your inner circle.
 You can’t run the whole church yourself, even if you might want to.
 Although you might not need or want a large staff of employees, you’ll certainly want a board of directors or church council.
 As with any nonprofit, these people will be legally responsible for your church.
 Otherwise, their role can be malleable.
 They’ll help with decision-making and exist as a source of authority within the church.
 And overall, they will be a resource: a group of trusted individuals to lean on when times get tough.

 Getting excited?
 You should be.
 Starting a church is a massive undertaking, with quite a bit of legal work required in the beginning.
+You might even need some legal advice from professionals.
 But once you’re through with some of the more boring clerical work, you’ll be ready to start the real clerical work.

 Differences between starting a church and starting a ministry

 A church is a legal entity.
 A church is a nonprofit organization with a congregation and programming.
 It’s literal — it has members, events, and certain legal properties.
+That’s why you need an employer identification number or a bank account.
 A ministry is more abstract.
 It is not always legally recognized in the same way as a church.
 More broadly, to “minister” means to help someone.
 So ministries may be more abstractly concerned with helping people.
 “Ministry” can often be seen as the main work conducted by a church.